List of law enforcement officers killed in the line of duty in Canada

 This is a list of law enforcement officers killed in the line of duty in Canada.
 Unlike its neighbour, the United States, Canada lacks a complete database like that of the Officer Down Memorial Page.
 As a result, this list will never be fully complete, and can only include those deaths that are documented in one way or another.
 As such, deaths that lack documentation such as numerous law enforcement deaths prior to Confederation, and those law enforcement officers who died in the Halifax Explosion and Lower Canada Rebellion cannot be included.
 Additionally, due to the dynamic nature of this list, it requires regular edits to keep it up to date.
 This list also includes those who died in the line of duty outside of Canada, excluding peacekeeping missions and wars.

 Stacked bar chart of Canadian law enforcement deaths in the line of duty from 1962 through 2023.

 Police in Canada

 For the most part, law enforcement in Canada fall under three categories; Federal, Provincial, and Municipal.
-The RCMP and the Canadian Forces Military Police are Canada's two federal police forces.
+The RCMP, the Canadian Forces Military Police, Canadian Pacific Police Service and the Canadian National Police Service, are Canada's four federal police forces.
 There are also various civil law enforcement agencies including Parks Canada Park Wardens and Fisheries and Oceans Canada Fishery Officers.
 Provincially maintained law enforcement can be different from province to province.
 Large police forces such as the Ontario Provincial Police and the Sûreté du Québec can have a broad range of duties including frontline policing.
 Other provincial law enforcement like the Alberta Sheriffs perform more specialized services including highway patrol, prisoner transport, and fugitive apprehension.
 There are 138 municipal police forces in Canada, with varying size from the Toronto Police Service with 5,500 officers to Luseland, Saskatchewan's police service with only one officer.
-Railway police, such as the Canadian Pacific Police Service and the Canadian National Police Service, are private police forces that operate within Canada.